 - Comfortable clothes to travel home in (e.g. a skirt or trousers with a loose, elasticated waist)

 You will be taken to the ward where the nursing staff will complete the standard admission forms and carry out baseline observations (pulse, temperature, blood pressure etc.).
-You will also be fitted with a pair of anti-embolism (TED) stockings which you will be required to wear throughout your hospital stay and for 10-14 days after surgery.
-Unless a blood test was completed in advance of your surgery, bloods will also be taken.
+You will also be fitted with a pair of anti-embolism (TED) stockings which you will be required to wear throughout your hospital stay and for 10-14 days after your procedure.
+Unless a blood test was completed in advance of your procedure, bloods will also be taken.
 Not all consultants discharge patients with anti-embolic stockings.

 You will be seen by your consultant who will go through the consent form with you.
 This is to confirm your understanding of the procedure, together with the risks and benefits.
 If you have any concerns or questions, please ensure you raise these with your consultant before signing the consent form.
 Do I need someone to take me home?